top of page

 Advantages of Sharing Boards

-• Offers variety and diversity, great for catering for different dietary needs
+• Offers variety, great for catering to different dietary needs

 Disadvantages of Sharing Boards

-• Larger guest numbers require careful planning and more boards.
+• Larger guest numbers require careful planning for more boards

-• Cross-contamination can be a concern, especially with allergy-sensitive guests.
+• Cross-contamination can be a concern for allergy-sensitive guests

 Expert Tips

-• Speak to the caterer about offering different boards to cater for different dietary needs
+• Discuss offering different boards to cater to various dietary needs with your caterer

-• Don’t forget to plan your table decor around the boards and side dishes
+• Plan table decor around the boards and side dishes for a cohesive look

-• Confirm with the caterer if they provide everything: boards, tongs, spoons
+• Confirm with the caterer if they provide everything, including boards, tongs, and spoons

 Plated Meal Pros and Cons